1RedOne/1redone.github.io/_posts/2021-03-15-github-report-issue-button.md

 * Example of What I'm talking about
 * Why is this useful?
-* OK, I'm sold, let's make one! - WIP
+* OK, I'm sold, let's make one!
-* How to make it into a snippet - WIP
+* How to make it into a snippet
 * Automatically adding it below posts in Jekyll

 ## What are you smoking, Stephen?